jlogan03/catnip/README.md

 # catnip
 A no-std, panic-never, heapless, minimally-featured UDP/IP stack for bare-metal.
-Intended for fixed-time data acquisition and controls on LAN.
+Intended for realtime data acquisition and controls on LAN.

 Makes use of const generic expressions to provide flexibility in, and guaranteed correctness of, lengths of headers and data segments without